DonaldET3/tools_POSIX/README.md

 a: first part of input file names
 d: minimum number of digits in the file number
 z: last part of input file names

+_______

+## stow
+Takes data from either standard input or a specified file and outputs it to standard output or a specified file in a format that allows the data to be retrieved from media without an end-of-file indicator.
+If the program is in retrieve mode, then the operation is reversed.

+### options
+h: help
+i: input file
+o: output file
+b: block size
+r: retrieve (reverse)

+### file format
+data block length word
+data
+if last word was not zero, another data block length word